+Section 9 Contract Modifications.
 The Executive Director, or a procurement officer designated by the Executive Director, may agree on behalf of MNsure to modify the terms of an existing contract.
 The Executive Director may, without prior approval of the Board, agree to any contract modification no greater than 20% of the total amount of the contract prior to modification, up to a limit of \$500,000.
 However, any such contract modification must only entail tasks that are substantially similar to those in the original contract or involve tasks that are so closely related to the original contract that it would be impracticable for a different contractor to perform the work, and the Executive Director or a procurement officer designated by the Executive Director must document in writing the justification for the modification based on these factors.
 All modifications must be consistent with the Board approved annual Budget and Expenditure Plan.
 All other contract or purchase modifications require prior approval of the Board.
 This provision applies to all MNsure contracts and purchases, and is retroactively applicable to MNsure contracts executed prior to the date of this Policy.

-Bid protests
+Section 10 Bid protests.

-10.1.
-In general.
+10.1 In general.
 In order to have an open and transparent procurement process, it is important to have a procedure by which a vendor may assert, to an impartial decision-maker, that a specific solicitation process has not been fair and the reasons for that perceived unfairness.
 This Section provides a procedure for addressing alleged improprieties in the bidding and solicitation process.

-10.2.
-Time Restrictions.
+10.2 Time Restrictions.

-10.2.1.
-A protest based upon alleged improprieties in a solicitation that are apparent before bid opening or before the closing date for receipt of proposals must be submitted to the Executive Director before bid opening, if the alleged improprieties are apparent at that point, or before the closing date for receipt of proposals, if the alleged improprieties are apparent at that point.
+- 10.2.1 A protest based upon alleged improprieties in a solicitation that are apparent before bid opening or before the closing date for receipt of proposals must be submitted to the Executive Director before bid opening, if the alleged improprieties are apparent at that point, or before the closing date for receipt of proposals, if the alleged improprieties are apparent at that point. - 10.2.2 In all other cases, protests must be submitted to the Executive Director not later than ten (10) business days after the basis for protest is known, or should have been known, whichever is earlier.